convergence-rfq/convergence-market-maker-sample/README.md

 $ npm run build
 ```

-Then, run any command like this
+Then, execute commands like this

 ```
-$ node dist/index.js get-instruments
+$ npm run exec -- get-instruments
 ```

 List of commands